jameshfisher/jameshfisher.com/_posts/2016-11-24-c-stack-layout.md

 ---
-title: "How is the stack laid out in C?"
+title: How is the stack laid out in C?
+tags:
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 What does the stack look like?